 The Challenges of Working with Deaf Children: mental health, autism, challenging behaviour & language deprivation

-Dr Sally Austen will discuss the challenges faced by deaf pupils who have autism, challenging behaviour and mental health difficulties.
-Links with language deprivation or communication difficulty will be explored.
-The key focus will be to identify the skills that professionals already have, that can be used in different ways or at different times to meet the needs of this complex group.
+Dr Sally Austen discussed the challenges faced by deaf pupils who have autism, challenging behaviour and mental health difficulties.
+Links with language deprivation or communication difficulty were explored.
+The key focus identified the skills that professionals already have, that can be used in different ways or at different times to meet the needs of this complex group.

-Acknowledging the paucity of research in this field of work, Sally Austen will encourage a balance between evidence based information and practical experience.
-Participants will be encouraged to consider these areas of difficulty from cognitive, social, educational and psychological viewpoints - and the necessity for multi-professional collaboration.
+Acknowledging the paucity of research in this field of work, Sally Austen explored the balance between evidence based information and practical experience.
+Participants were encouraged to consider these areas of difficulty from cognitive, social, educational and psychological viewpoints - and the necessity for multi-professional collaboration.